jshun/ligra/README.md

 To develop a new implementation, simply include "ligra.h" in the implementation files.
 When finished, one may add it to the ALL variable in Makefile.
-The function that is passed to the Ligra driver is the following Compute function, which is filled in by the user:
+The function that is passed to the Ligra driver is the following Compute function, which is filled in by the user.
+The first argument is the graph, and second argument specifies the starting vertex for algorithms that require one.

 ```
 template<class vertex>
-void Compute(intT start, graph<vertex> GA){
+void Compute(graph<vertex> GA, intT start){

 }